Sorry, you need to enable JavaScript to visit this website.

 Background

 Data stewardship is a central objective of PAGES.
-These activities are part of the entire lifecycle of research, from the conception to the archiving of data, with the goal of providing future data users with high quality and easily accessible data.
+These activities are part of the entire lifecycle of research, from the conception to the archiving of (meta)data, with the goal of providing future data users with high quality and easily accessible data.

-PAGES recognizes that such activities are essential, in particular in addressing big questions that cannot be answered by a single research team but rather only through broader collaboration of scientists in the form of working groups (WGs).
-PAGES has always strongly encouraged its WGs to deposit all data produced within the framework of or used in PAGES activities in a long-term repository, in an archive of the World Data System (WDS) such as NOAA-NCEI (World Data Service for Paleoclimatology), Neotoma Paleoecology Database, or PANGAEA.
+PAGES recognizes that such activities are essential, in particular with regards to addressing big questions that cannot be answered by a single research team, but rather only through broader collaboration of scientists, for example, in the form of working groups (WGs).
+PAGES has always (and continues to) strongly encourage WGs to deposit all data produced within the framework of, or used in, PAGES activities, in a long-term repository in an archive of the World Data System (WDS), such as NOAA-NCEI (World Data Service for Paleoclimatology)Neotoma Paleoecology Database, or PANGAEA.

 Purpose of funding

-- ECR
+- Technician;

-- IT specialist
+- IT specialist;

-- Scientist from less-favored countries
+- Scientists from less-favored countries.

 > Access the application form here